 Due to licensing requirements, not all files are included with the extension.
 To install Db2 support, it is necessary to download additional files.
 Just installing the Db2 extension will have no effect.

-Make sure to match the version of the extension to the version of the GeoServer instance!
+Ensure to match plugin (example 2.26-SNAPSHOT above) version to the version of the GeoServer instance.

 Extract the contents of the archive into the